Russian Food Glossary – K L M N O

 Okroshka Recipe Or Russian Cold Summer Soup With Kefir

-Kissel – Russian pudding commonly thickened with potato, corn or oatmeal starch.
-Can be made from fruits and berries and milk.
-Also can be a beverage.
-Very common drink for little kids.
+Кисель ( Kissel ) – Russian pudding commonly thickened with potato, corn, or oatmeal starch.
+Can be made from fruits, berries, and milk.
+Also can be a beverage. Сommon drink for little kids.

 Kissel Ovsianii (Oatmeal Russian Dessert) 〉Traditional Russian Dessert From Oatmeal Kissel Ovsiannii